 This is additional coverage that supplements Part A and Part B (Original Medicare) coverage.

-A Medicare Supplement plan (also called a Medigap plan) helps with some or all of the out-of-pockets costs you're left with after Original Medicare pays its share.
+A Medicare Supplement plan (also called a Medigap plan) helps with some or all of the out-of-pocket costs you're left with after Original Medicare pays its share.

 Part D: Drug coverage